RajeevRShephertz/App42SwiftSample/README.md

 As Swift is designed to provide seamless compatibility with Cocoa and Objective-C, you can easily add 3rd party libraries like App42 to your project.
 To import an external framework in your Swift project, you have to rely on an Objective-C bridging header to expose the framework’s APIs to Swift.
 Xcode offers to create this header file when you add an Objective-C file to an existing project.

-Integrating App42 SDK in your Swift project is a 4 step process as mentioned below.
+Steps for integrating App42 SDK in your Swift project are mentioned below.

 * Add App42 Framework to Swift Project: Open your project in Xcode, Drag and Drop App42 framework under your project.
 As you will not find a Framework’s  group here, I recommend you to create a new group and add the framework to it.
 * Add SystemConfiguration and CoreTelephony frameworks from the build phases.